Health Library

 Other symptoms that may occur include:

-Some children also tend to raise their head or stretch the neck to open the airway as much as possible.
+Some children also tend to raise their head or stretch their neck to open the airway as much as possible.

 Diagnosis

-Laryngeal web often shows similar symptoms to asthma, and it can be initially misdiagnosed.
+Laryngeal web often has symptoms that can look like asthma, and it can be initially misdiagnosed.

 When asthma medications or other treatments do not improve your child’s condition (often called refractory asthma), it is important to inform your doctor.